mandy8055/notes-mosh-js-oop/03-Prototypes/02-PrototypesPrototypical.md

 > a prototype is just a regular object

 > Every object has a prototype or a parent, except the root object

+> How Prototypical inheritance works?

+   > If we access a property of an object Javascript engine first looks for that property within that object.
+If it doesn't find that property it then looks it in it's parent and so on till the root i.e. `__proto__` .